hamling-ling/iot-nlu/README.md

 # iot-nlu

-Natural Japanese understanding experiment of IoT device control.
+The goal of this project is to enable seamless Japanese language processing for edge computing, allowing for efficient control of IoT devices.

 ## Demo
-   Here is a demonstration of Japanese intent classification and slot filling.
+   Here is a demonstration of intent classification and slot filling for Japanese language.

 ### Demo1

-   Turn on the fan in kitchen.
+   Turn on the fan in the kitchen.
    ```
    input> キッチンの換気扇をつけて
    took 8.902999999999999 ms